fwd-2020/learning-git/README.md

 * It saves me the heartbreak of lost work

 Thank you for coming to my TED talk.
+It's been great.